Information for incoming students

 When you arrive in Finland

 Once you arrive in Finland, there is a lot to take care of.
-O'Diako has recruited a tutor to help you with all the practicalities.
-They will contact you before your arrival and meet you at the airport or train/bus station.
+O'Diako has recruited a tutor to help you with all the practicalities, if you want to be more prepared.
+The tutors will contact you before your arrival by email you have provided to the university.

 fetching the key to your apartment